Dry Eyes As We Age

 If you suspect you may have DES, know that the symptoms can be minimized or completely eliminated.
 Many people assume that over-the-counter remedies, such as lubricating eye drops, are the end of the line for DES treatment when this isn’t the case.
 At The Dry Eye Center Of NY & NJ, we know that DES can cause severe discomfort, and we’re here to help.

-If your dry eye symptoms remain after trying over-the-counter lubricants, then Dr. Alan B. Schlussel can provide a more comprehensive examination and discuss with you some more effective treatments than those available at the local drugstore.
+If your dry eye symptoms remain after trying over-the-counter lubricants, then Dr. Veronica and Dr. Alan can provide a more comprehensive examination and discuss with you some more effective treatments than those available at the local drugstore.

 With aging comes wisdom, and with wisdom comes booking your next eye exam at The Dry Eye Center Of NY & NJ.
 Don’t let dry eye symptoms reduce your quality of life — let us help you find relief.Our practice serves patients across New York & New Jersey, including New York City, Montclair, Livingston, and South Orange, New York and surrounding communities.